 Viewfinder and Screen

-What I can say, however, is that it’s very responsive to touch.
-And although there’s a full complement of buttons and dials, it’s nice that so much functionality is afforded to the screen.
+The screen is also very responsive to touch.
+And although there’s a full complement of buttons and dials, it’s nice that so much functionality is afforded to it.
 For instance, you can select settings in the main menu and Quick Menu by tapping on the screen.
 This is so much faster and more intuitive than using navigation controls.

 Like the G80, the G90 has a drive mode dial on the left of the top plate.
 In addition to the usual modes, this is used to select 4K Photo mode.
 Although you still have to select the specific mode you want via the menu, it’s a quick option when some action develops.